 “Implied odds” means the money you expect to win when you hit your hand.
 A pocket pair hits a set on the flop roughly 12% of the time.
 That means that if you are against a very tight player and you call an open that is 2.5 times the big blind (2.5bb) with a hand like 77, you can win a huge pot when you hit your set because you are against a tight range of hands.

 A set occurs when you have a hand like 77 and the flop comes AK7.
 As you can see, if your opponent has a range that is tight and therefore weighted towards hands like AQ, AK, AJ, or KQ, they are going to lose a very big pot against you on this sort of board when they hit the flop.
 Implied odds rely on the stack size of your opponent.
 If your opponent has a standard 100bb stack and calls too much postflop, hands like pocket pairs go up in value because you can win a very large pot when you hit your hand.
 If your opponent only has a 20bb stack, your implied odds are much lower.
 You only hit your set 12% of the time, and when you do you can only win up to 20bb.

 Active players to your left reduce your implied odds

-The ideal situation for calling hands like suited aces and low pocket pairs that have good implied odds is at a very passive table.
-Flat calling with hands with implied odds is an intermediate play that should be done once you have a strong understanding of the game.
+The ideal situation for calling hands like suited aces and low pocket pairs that have good implied odds is to be at a very passive table.
+Flat calling with hands with implied odds is an intermediate play that should be done only when you have a strong understanding of the game.